-Spokane Regional Health District, City of Spokane and Spokane County warn community about dangers of exposure to cold conditions
+Spokane Regional Health District and Spokane Department of Emergency Management warn community about dangers of exposure to cold conditions

 "When the weather is extremely cold, and especially if there are high winds, try to stay indoors," said Dr. Joel McCullough, SRHD health officer.
 “To avoid hypothermia and frostbite, make any trips outside as brief as possible, and remember that by preparing for winter emergencies, the risks of weather-related health problems can be reduced.”

-Extreme cold presents a dangerous situation that can result in health emergencies in susceptible people, such as those without shelter or who are stranded, or who live in a home that is poorly insulated or without heat.
-In an effort to reduce risk to Spokane’s vulnerable population, the City of Spokane administers a Warming Center Program, providing a warm, safe place for individuals who cannot get a shelter bed between the hours of 8:00 p.m. and 7:00 a.m.
-Currently, warming center beds are available at the Salvation Army Community Center,
+Extreme cold provides a dangerous situation that can result in health emergencies in susceptible people, such as those without shelter or who are stranded, or who live in a home that is poorly insulated or without heat.

 Preparing for extreme cold

 - Stock up on emergency supplies for communication, food, safety, heating, and car.
 Check out these winter weather checklists from the U.S. Centers for Disease Control and Prevention.

 - Listen to the radio or television, or follow social media channels, for winter storm forecasts and other information.